 Trigger 5: Segment your customers into VIP customers

-Trigger 6: Contact your customers on their birthday
+Trigger 6: Congratulate your customers on their birthday

 How fun is it to give your customer a present on their birthday?
 This is easy to set up in Reloadify with the following rule:

-By entering 'minus two', the customer will get your email 2 days before their birthday.
-Do you give your customers a gift?
-A discount code?
-Or something completely different?
-The choice is yours!
+πŸ’‘ By entering 'minus two', the customer will get your email 2 days before their birthday.

 Trigger 7: Celebrate milestones with your customers